 Sweaty palms, racing heart, nausea.
-All of these can be signs of a type of anxiety I like to call scanxiety.
+These can be signs of a particular anxiety that I like to call "scanxiety" (scan + anxiety, see?).
 The term covers the anxiety associated with medical scans and waiting at appointments.

-Painful memories and anxiety can resurface at any time after you’ve been through a cancer diagnosis and treatment.
-I find that these feelings are particularly common when returning to a familiar facility or waiting for scan results.
-Even if the procedure is routine.
+Painful memories and anxiety can resurface at any time after you've been through a cancer diagnosis and treatment.
+These feelings can be expected when returning to a familiar facility or waiting for scan results - even if the procedure is routine.

 My pregnancy triggered scanxiety